Capillary fluctuations and energy dynamics for flow in porous media: Background

-Models for capillary pressure dynamics in porous media have been previously developed to account for the macroscopic behaviour during displacement.
+Models for capillary pressure dynamics have been previously developed to account for the macroscopic behaviour during displacement.
 The first such models were developed using concepts of work and energy \cite{Morrow_1970}.
 Subsequent models incorporated concepts of non-equilibrium thermodynamics \cite{marle1981multiphase,Hassanizadeh_Gray_93} and kinematics \cite{Gray_Miller_14,Gray_Dye_etal_15}.
 Previously developed models fail to deal with the challenges associated with the non-smooth response of the fluid pressure and interfacial curvature.
 This critical challenge is associated with changes to the fluid topology, which necessarily cause a discontinuity in the interfacial curvature \cite{McClure_etal_2020,Pauslon_NatureComm_2012,Pahlavan_2019}.
 The apparent geometric discontinuity links to questions about whether or not multi-fluid systems can be considered to be in a near-equilibrium state.
 Bear \& Nitao argue that while relatively simple macroscopic thermodynamic equations of state must exist at equilibrium due to the Gibbs phase rule, these relations will break down under non-equilibrium conditions if the mean-square deviation is too large \cite{Bear_Nitao_1995}.
 For systems with slow physics, near equilibrium conditions can break down as the length scale for the REV increases due to the larger timescale required for mixing to occur.
+We argue that the breakdown of near-equilibrium behavior will occur at large length scales based on the argument summarized in Fig. \ref{fig:ergodicity}.
+Near-equilibrium conditions should hold at spatial scales smaller than $\sqrt{D\Delta t}$, with $\Delta t$ being the timescale for pore-scale events.
+Averaging in time-and-space provides a way to upscale the formulation to larger length and time scales based on a near-equilibrium approximation at a small scale.
+Upscaling is then performed based on integrals, which do not require any near-equilibrium approximation at at the larger scale.
 In this work, we consider how multi-scale effects influence the transient capillary pressure behavior and consider consequences for the rate of energy dissipation.
 Multi-scale fluctuation terms are identified explicitly, which can be directly evaluated and compared to other energy dynamics within the system.
 Conditions derived based on these fluctuation terms clearly demonstrate when Onsager theory can be applied to derive phenomenological models such as the conventional relative permeability relationship.
 A new expression for the dynamic capillary pressure is also derived, which directly includes effects due to fluctuations.
 Capillary fluctuations are then directly evaluated based on pore-scale simulations and experimental data.